Subscribe to our newsletter for FREE pet updates

 India map

-Where Your Eggs Come From Matters
+Where Your Eggs Come from Matters

 Ages ago, the earliest dogs scavenged for eggs from bird's nests and ate them all, even the shell (eggshell membrane is exceptionally beneficial for joint health!22).
 However, most eggs today are on the opposite end of the humane spectrum.
 They generally hail from concentrated animal feeding operations (CAFOs), where chickens live in unhygienic and inhumane environments.23